Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: The Ideal Functionalities

-$\Fsc$ models the functionality realized by our product tracing system.
-Since in the real-world each supply-chain member, according to the assigned role in the supply chain, can perform different operations, $\Fsc$ initially requires a set of producers F, manufacturers M, certifiers C, at least a device issuer $\DevIss$ and other SC-members O to initialize.
+Since in the real world each supply-chain member, according to the assigned role in the supply chain, can perform different operations, $\Fsc$ requires a set of producers F, manufacturers M, certifiers C, and other SC-members O to register.
 For example, a manufacturer should be able to create products, but a certifier not.
-To perform writing operations a party $\party_i\in \left\lbrace F,M,C,\DevIss,O\right\rbrace $ has to be registered.
+To perform writing operations a party $\party_i\in \left\lbrace F,M,C,O\right\rbrace $ has to be registered.

-In this functionality we do not need the model the audit and training operation as performed by a device and we abstract the functionality of the device requiring that: \begin{itemize} \item A party $\party_i$ that wants to send a training on a product $\p$, will send to $\Fsc$ a value $\cf$ that represent the unique fingerprint of $\p$. $\cf$ can be computed in many ways, a possible way is using the $\Fff$ functionality presented below. \item A party $\party_i$ that wants to send an audit of a product $\p$ to $\Fsc$ needs only to send an $\auddata$ to $\Fsc$ containing the data of the audit.
-This can be computed by functionality $\Fff$ or in other ways. \end{itemize}
+We require that: \begin{itemize} \item a party $\party_i$ that wants to send a training on a product $\p$, will send to $\Fsc$ a value $\cf$ that represent the unique fingerprint of $\p$. $\cf$ can be computed in many ways, a possible way is using the $\Fff$ functionality presented below; \item a party $\party_i$ that wants to send the outcome of an audit of a product $\p$ to $\Fsc$ , would need only to send a value $\auddata$ to $\Fsc$ that represents data of the audit.
+This can be computed leveraging another functionality $\Fff$ or in other ways. \end{itemize}